Photos of some of the beautiful and unusual guitars which I have owned, restored, or sold.

 [click image above for double-size image of label]

-This interesting guitar appears to be a MELODIJA Acoustic Cello-Guitar from Menges (Slovenija), imported to Britain and re-branded as a BURNS 'Defiant'
+This interesting guitar appears to be an older MELODIJA Acoustic Cello-Guitar re-branded as a BURNS 'Defiant'.

 Weird taper to depth of the Headstock, with open-backed Tuners of similar appearance to early 'Rugby Ball'-buttoned Van Gents